-Amazon has been able to make a mark on the streaming music market against giants like Apple and Spotify.
+Amazon is fast emerging as a music streaming service and is up against giants like Apple and Spotify.
 Thanks to its pricing structure, Amazon is making meaningful headway in the streaming space and as a competitor to already established names.

 Amazon was among the companies to sell music on the internet with CDs in the 90s and even offered downloadable MP3s.
 However, it was late to the streaming game.
 While Apple Music was launched in mid-2015 and Spotify in 2011, Amazon Music debuted in the second half of 2016.